 The Best Greater Vancouver Cities for Newcomers

 The best city for a newcomer depends heavily on which community you're joining.
-Metro Vancouver is one of the most diverse regions in Canada — 4 out of the 6 Tier-1 cities are majority foreign-born — and specific communities cluster in specific cities.
+Metro Vancouver is one of the most diverse regions in Canada — several of the cities we cover are majority foreign-born — and specific communities cluster in specific cities.
 Richmond has the highest foreign-born percentage (60%) and the strongest Chinese-speaking community.
 Surrey has the largest Punjabi-speaking community in North America outside Punjab.
 Coquitlam has the largest Korean-Canadian community in Metro Vancouver.
 North Vancouver has the largest Iranian-Canadian community in Canada.
 This ranking is based on foreign-born percentage — but the right city for you probably depends more on which specific community you're joining than on the overall number.

 The ranking